 - Content marketing is relatively inexpensive compared to other types of marketing, so they figure they can jump into the race and win without even trying.

 You can understand why.
-During the last couple of years, content marketing has been very effective.
+Since the early 2000s, content marketing has been very effective.
 So much so that almost nobody wanted to bother with the question of how long this could last.
-How long could content marketing affect your SEO?
-How long before the consumer audience becomes hip to the content marketing game?

 Instead, brands are ramping up.
 More content.
 More posts on Facebook.
 More blog posts.
 More photos.
 More retweets.
 More interviews.
 More infographics.

 If content really is king and so many of us are producing it, who is actually going to have time to read all of this stuff?
+The economics of attention are not in our favor.

 There is some content being produced that is simply stellar; it’s smart, creative and effective at the same time.
 Unfortunately, there is the “fast food” content that doesn’t really do anything.
 A bunch of words, mashed together quickly for the sake of producing content.

-In my opinion, a change is coming.
+A change is coming.
 But I don’t believe that content marketing will wilt and die.
 Brilliant as Schaefer’s theory is, there are several holes, and finding a solution for the future is easier than you think.

 So how do we keep this content shock theory from becoming a reality?